-In addition, we opened a position in Bellway, a quality, highly cash-generative, diversified housebuilder with a consistent track record.
+Bellway is a quality, highly cash-generative, diversified housebuilder with a consistent track record.
 Valuations across the homebuilding sector are very attractive, and Bellway is well positioned to capitalise on a recovery as interest rates fall and the UK government pushes to build new homes.
 Due to the increasing complexity of scheme applications and climate reports, major housebuilders such as Bellway have a huge competitive advantage.
 Bellway is conservatively run and has a great brand at the lower price spectrum, so the company should be able to achieve higher densities in new sites and has the largest strategic landbank relative to its size.
 This should provide a high degree of control in releasing more space.
 In addition, the firm's return on invested capital (ROIC) is currently lower than its peers, meaning that the discount to its net asset value is larger.
 Bellway's chair has expressed confidence in improving the ROIC.

-We also added to our existing positions in Travis Perkins, Hays, Castings and WPP.
+In addition, we added to our existing holdings in Travis Perkins, Castings, Hays and WPP.